MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-nonglobal-admin.md

 1. Launch PowerShell with elevated account privileges (**Run as Administrator**) and ensure your system is configured to run PowerShell scripts.
 To learn more, refer to [About Execution Policies](/powershell/module/microsoft.powershell.core/about/about_execution_policies?).
 2. [Install Azure PowerShell module](/powershell/azure/install-az-ps).
-3. Sign into your Azure AD tenant.
+3. Sign in to your Azure AD tenant.

     ```powershell
     Connect-AzureAD
     ```

-4. When you're signed into your tenant, run the following commandlet.
+4. When you're signed in to your tenant, run the following commandlet.
 It will prompt you to "Please type the Object ID of your Azure AD Group."

     ```powershell
     function Convert-ObjectIdToSid